webdev-dave/portfolio/README.md

 ## Todo List

-- Cleanup media queries and make responsive
+- Cleanup media queries and complete responsive design
-- Activate Contact form (using the google sheets API)
 - Add about info
 - beautify page layouts with additional spacing using margins and padding
 - Make Website Accessible

-## Bugs/Fix
+## Bugs/Must Fix

 - in mobile mode, when project details disappear they don't fade away (no animation)
 - in mobile mode - figure out how to make project details disappear on surrounding body click

+### Potential Features to Add

+- automatically log all form submissions to a google sheet using the GS API

 ### Languages & Frameworks